xwanggroup/Deepro-Glu/README.md

 #### Note:
-This code is for the article 'Deepro-Glu Combination of Convolutional Neural Network and Bi-LSTM Models Using ProtBert and Biological Features to Identify Lysine Glutarylation Sites'.
+This code is for the article 'Deepro-Glu Combination of Convolutional Neural Network and Bi-LSTM Models Using ProtBert and Biological Features to Identify Lysine Glutarylation Sites' Please feel free to contact me if you need any further information and help, email : dingzhaoyuan@zzuli.edu.cn